JOlsen-Neslo/crossfit-tracker-api/README.md

 I attempted to follow OOP principles as much as possible with the design of this application by ensuring each object is responsible for its own behaviour and by abstracting the code as much as possible.

+## Running the application

+The most ideal way to run the application is using docker and docker compose.
+If you have these installed, execute the following commands:

+    $ docker-compose build
+    $ docker-compose up -d

+Now would be an ideal time to start up the frontend application as it takes roughly 5 seconds for the API to start up.

+If you do not have docker, you can run the following commands:

+    $ composer install

+Then you can run the dev web server:

+    $ php -S localhost:8080 -t public

+Make sure you have a local MySQL instance.
+The script to create the database is at the following location:

+    $ .docker/mysql/scripts/init_db.sql

+From there, run the migrations to initialize the database:

+    $ php bin/console doctrine:migrations:migrate --no-interaction --allow-no-migration

+The API will be available at http://localhost:8080